YingruWuGit/HiCKey/README.md

 # Examples:

-There are three sample HiC datasets in the folder "examples".
+There are four sample HiC datasets in the folder "examples".

 "nijchr16.txt" is a Human ES Cell Normalized Hi-C Matrix downloaded from Ren Lab (http://chromosome.sdsc.edu/mouse/hi-c/download.html).